 Sprinkler head have a fusible (melting) link that activates the water flow and a rotating device to spray the water.

 The design of a sprinkler system for fire suppression.

+Rural locations that depend on volunteer fire departments need increased time to access the fire.
 The distance in minutes from a fire station affects construction requirements.

 Travel Distance: